daorichard/daorichard/README.md

     <img src="./images/shiba_wave.png" height="32" style="margin-right: 5px; vertical-align: -5px" />
     Hello, I'm Richard!
   </h1>
+  Seeking new opportunities to grow my creative and problem-solving skills
 </div>

-## About Me
+## 🖥 About Me

-I'm a software engineer.
+- I'm a software engineer.
 I have an enthusiasm for building beautiful and innovative web applications.
 I love to tinker with anything UI-related.

+- Outside of coding, I enjoy hiking with my dog, playing volleyball, and trying out new sushi places.

 <!-- Why I enjoy coding - making an impact on a wider scale, building and creating something that is my own,  -->